 Has a squirrel, a raccoon, or a family of birds made a home in your chimney?
 Has water been pooling in your fireplace every time it rains?
-If so, either you need to install a chimney cap on your chimney, or your existing cap is damaged and needs to be replaced.
-The question naturally follows: how much is this going to cost me?
+If so, you probably need to install a chimney cap on your chimney.
+But the question naturally follows: how much is this going to cost me?

 By the end of this article, you’ll understand how these three factors affect the price of a chimney cap.
 You’ll also be armed with the information you need to go into an installation consultation with clear options and a focused budget in mind.